Last Friday we left Edinburgh, bound for Gairloch in the West Highlands. We were off on another Scottish adventure with The Wee White Dug – yippee.

 I’m a notorious over packer.
 Even for a 2 day trip I pack a large suitcase full of things I might need, but never do.
-You’ll imagine my horror some three hours into our drive when I realised that I’d forgotten my hiking boots and trail shoes.
-All I’d taken were a pair of dainty ballet pumps and the new Aigle wellies I was wearing – epic fail!
+So, you’ll imagine my horror some three hours into our drive when I realised that I’d forgotten my hiking boots and trail shoes.
+All I’d taken were a pair of dainty ballet pumps and the new Aigle wellies I was wearing – epic fail.

 We arrived in a windy and drizzly Gairloch around 5pm.
 Mr G was euphoric having shaved 25 minutes off the AA’s estimated journey time, despite heavy traffic on the A9.

 Heatherdale B&B our home for the weekend was perfect and a real home from home.
 We had a lovely king room with a sea view.
 We also had access to a cosy residents lounge with a wood burning stove.
-Our hostess was lovely and nothing was too much trouble.
+Our hostess was so sweet – nothing was too much trouble for her.

 NC500 Gairloch to Bealach na Ba

-Next morning, it was wet and wild outside.
+The next morning, it was wet and wild outside.
 We had breakfast and set off.
-We decided to go for a drive to enjoy the scenery from the warmth and comfort of the car.
+We decided to go for a drive to enjoy the scenery from the warmth and comfort of our car.

 Some of my favourite Scottish scenery is found in this area – stunning lochs, glens, remote single track roads and pretty villages framed by mountains.
 Deer, sheep and Highland Cattle wandering freely by the roadside, while birds of prey soar overhead.